tczhouyou/SALaT/README.md

 ## Setup
 The code was tested with tensorflow 2.0.
-Install the tensorflow environment by following https://www.tensorflow.org/install/pip:
+Install the tensorflow environment (https://www.tensorflow.org/install/pip) by following steps:

 Create a new virtual environment by choosing a Python interpreter and making a ./venv directory to hold it: